jzaehrin/homepage/README.md

 # HomePage
-This is my personnal HomePage.
-I actually improve that with new feature.
+This is my personal Homepage.
+I'm still working on several features and improvements.

 ## Usage

 ### Dist

-You can use the version currently build in the folder `dist`.
+You can use the version currently built in the folder `dist`.
-Download files on `dist` and launch `index.html` on your browers.
+Download files on `dist` and launch `index.html` on your browser.

 ### Building